Updated on 9th December, 2022 by Martin Astley

 Still having trouble?

-Instead, call us on 0345 3192 247 and we can help.
-Our technical team will run through some simple diagnostics to see if your problem can be resolved on the phone or they can book one of our highly skilled and knowledgeable Gas Safe registered engineers to get your radiator leaks sorted and your central heating back up and running as soon as possible.
+Instead, call us at 0345 3192 247 and we can help.
+Our technical team will run some simple diagnostics to see if your problem can be resolved over the phone, or they will schedule an appointment with one of our highly skilled and knowledgeable Gas Safe registered engineers to get your radiator leaks fixed and your central heating back up and running as soon as possible.

-Boiler breakdown cover and home emergency cover experts 247 Home Rescue can help you resolve radiator leaks!
+The experts at 247 Home Rescue can help you fix radiator leaks if you have boiler breakdown cover or home emergency cover.
 Arrange a one-off repair for a fixed fee or take out a gas central heating cover with us today!